tonysyu/deli/doc/source/design_philosophy.rst

 Basic structure
 ---------------

-artist:
+stylus:
    Rendering objects that know how to draw primitive objects (e.g. lines, bars, etc.).
-Artist instances have all the style information needed these primitives, but doesn't hold any data.
+Stylus instances have all the style information needed these primitives, but doesn't hold any data.
 These should be passed at draw time.
 plot:
-   A simple object that combines artists and data.
+   A simple object that combines styluses and data.
 canvas:
    The area where a plot is drawn.
 A plot-canvas may be composed of multiple "plots".
 For example, point data maybe drawn as a line-plot and